MBTA Semester Pass Fall 2020: Active from Sept 1- Dec 31 2020

 Frequently Asked Questions:

 Q: How do I pay for my MBTA Semester Pass?

-A: The cost of the MBTA Semester Pass will be charged to the student’s term bill and will appear by mid-December for January-starting passes and mid-January for February-starting passes.
-The payment due dates are listed above under Important Dates.
+A: The cost of the MBTA Semester Pass will be charged to the student’s term bill.
+The payment due date are listed above under Important Dates.
 Please be sure that you understand the payment procedures, as unpaid charges can result in holds that affect important items like your ability to register for courses.